ICP Savannah

-Design and development
+Role

-The Savannah is a conventionally laid-out two-seat aircraft which can be bought in ready-to-fly or kit form.
+The Savannah is offered in ready-to-fly or kit form.
 It is commonly registered as a light-sport aircraft in the United States and as an ultralight in some other jurisdictions and is considered a microlight aircraft in New Zealand.
-It has much in common with the Zenith CH 701 designed by the late Chris Heintz (1938–2021), though the Savannah has a different empennage; later versions have further diverged from the Zenith, particularly in the wing design.
 Manufacture (both ready to fly and kits) is done in the ICP premises located in Castelnuovo Don Bosco (Piedmont, Italy), where the firm moved on September 10, 2009 from the original plant in Piovà Massaia.

-Structurally, the Savannah is a metal semi-monocoque.
-Most variants have a constant-chord wing like that of the Zenith, with flaps and ailerons combined into Junkers-style flaperons.
-The Savannah Advanced has a shorter, tapered wing.
-Early variants retained full-span leading edge slots, later replaced with vortex generators.
-The high wing is braced to the lower fuselage with a V-pair of struts on each side.
-At their base, the spatted mainwheels of the tricycle undercarriage are mounted on cantilever legs.
-The Savannah can be mounted on Kevlar/carbon fiber floats; swapping from land to water gear takes about 150 minutes.
-An alternative floatplane version, using amphibious floats, was called the Savannah Hydro.

-Savannahs have been powered with a variety of small engines in the 35–70 kW range.
-The cabin seats two side by side under the wing, the newer XL version having increased width and enhanced glazing.
+Zenith STOL CH 701 designer, the late Chris Heintz, considered the Savannah an unauthorized copy of his design.
+Nevertheless, ICP and Zenair began a partnership in 2012 whereby ICP assembles the ready-to-fly version of the low wing Zenair 650Ei, an evolution of the AMD Zodiac, for the European market.

+Design

+The Savannah is a two-seat aircraft of conventional configuration and metal semi-monocoque construction.
+The high wing is braced to the fuselage by V-struts.
+Most variants have a constant-chord wing with combined flaperons.
+Initial models were fitted with full-span leading edge slots.
+The cabin seats two side by side under the wing.
 Aft, the fuselage is flat-sided, with the underside rising towards the tail.
 The rectangular tailplane and elevators, which use a conventional airfoil unlike that of the Zenith, are set at the top of the fuselage, with the rudder running between the elevators to the keel.
 Fin and rudder are straight-tapered and slightly swept.
 The ICP factory may supply a rudder extension as an optional extra.

-Zenith STOL CH 701 designer, the late Chris Heintz, considers the Savannah an unauthorized copy of his design.
-Despite this, ICP and Zenair began a partnership in 2012 whereby ICP assembles the ready-to-fly version of the low wing Zenair 650Ei, an evolution of the AMD Zodiac, for the European market.
+At the base of the wing support V-struts, the spatted mainwheels of the tricycle undercarriage are mounted on cantilever legs.The Savannah can be mounted on Kevlar/carbon fiber floats.
+An alternative floatplane version, using amphibious floats, was called the Savannah Hydro.

+A variety of small engines in the 35–70 kW range have been fitted.

+The Savannah Advanced has a shorter, tapered wing, with the wing slots replaced by vortex generators.
+The later XL version has a cabin with increased width and enhanced glazing.